sviperll/argo/README.md

 [good results](citation needed).
 If we what to use supercompilation as a VM's optimization technique, we should use STG language as a VM's byte-code.

+This brings us to "Just use JVM" sentiment.
+The problem with JVM is that if we really need speed than JVM will be a limitation in the end.
+JVM will not be able to optimize things that we really think needs optimizing for our language, list deforestarization for example.
+If we don't need speed we can easyly write simple interpreter and be done.
+If we write simple interpreter we can later impliment optimization and just-in-time compilation.
+If we choose JVM we are stuck with the choices of JVM-developers.

+"Just use JVM" sentiment has another side.
+It references that Java has lots of libraries and tools built for it and we can just reuse them.
+But Java-ecosystem is not unique, Python has lots of high-quality libraries, GNU ecosystem built around C-programming language has a lot to offer.
+We may be better with some flexible interoperability scheme than to tie ourselfs with one particular ecosystem.

+Another point to remind is that lots of Java-tools are not tied to Java at all.
+You can use Java-IDEs for practically any language and you can similarily use Java built tools.

 ### Layout rule and curly braces ###

 ### Negative number syntax ###